haberdashPI/vscode-modal-keys/docs/basics.md

 The following describes the minimal requirements for a keybindings file.
-You don't need to start from scratch with your bindings though; you can get started quickly be exporting one of the presets.
+You don't need to start from scratch with your bindings though; you can get started quickly by exporting one of the presets.
 You can do this using the command "ModalKeys: Export a preset for keybindings".

 Your keybindings should include at least one binding that will switch